vectara/react-chatbot/README.md

 Configure the placeholder text in the chatbot's input.

+##### `exampleQuestions` (optional)

+Configure the example questions that will be suggested to the user when there are no messages to display.

 ##### `emptyStateDisplay` (optional)

 Configure JSX content to render in the messages window when there are no messages to display.
+When configured, this will supersede `exampleQuestions`.

 ##### `isInitiallyOpen` (optional)